 You can Invest in deep cleaning devices and products.
 For instance, if you feel unsure about how good your oral hygiene techniques are, you can invest in disclosing tablets.
 These tablets dissolve on your mouth and allow you to distinguish areas of concern by highlighting plaque.
 This technique will allow you to focus on specific areas in which plaque adheres to your teeth.

 Use an Electric Toothbrush with a Power Tip brush head.
-This device has a design that helps clean around your braces.
+This device has a design that helps clean your braces.
 One of the advantages of using an electric toothbrush is the different oscillation modes, with lower speeds for sensitive parts like the gums and the brackets.

 You can also get at a pharmacy a Self-Threading Floss.
 This special type of floss is a perfect solution when using braces.
 You can pass through the hard thread part in the space between the bracket and the gums.
 This will cover an area that is difficult to access with regular floss.